makepluscode/docker-yocto-kirkstone-nuc/updater/TARGET.md

 ## Security Notes

+⚠️ **IMPORTANT**: For security reasons, password authentication is not recommended.

+### Recommended Authentication Methods:
+1. **SSH Key Authentication** (Recommended)
+   - Generate SSH key pair
+   - Copy public key to target system
+   - Use key-based authentication for all connections

+2. **Password Authentication** (Development only)
+   - Use only in development/testing environments
-- Default password should be changed in production
+   - Change default password immediately
+   - Never commit passwords to version control

+### Security Best Practices:
-- Consider using SSH keys instead of password authentication
+- Use SSH keys instead of password authentication
 - Ensure network is properly secured
 - Regular security updates should be applied
+- Restrict SSH access to specific IP addresses
+- Use non-standard SSH port in production

 ## Development Notes